cjzrv/summer-course/week3/HW2/README.md

 > This video starts after completing the "Run the `ubuntu.sh` to install" step.
 You can download the vdi file from my Google Drive [here](https://drive.google.com/file/d/1LMt0zbts0C5hIjb7dVVFDUKfM0ROCESi/view?usp=drive_link) if you want to follow along with the video.
 (The user password is "rvl".)

+**!!
+If you are a student from the Robot Vision Lab, make sure to download from our [NAS](http://gofile.me/3rsol/q4LWCGK8x).
+Downloading from external sources could lead to our lab's network being blocked. !!**

 > You can check out this article on my HackMD (for better HTML syntax support).
 https://hackmd.io/@zjewp/px4